 Young people thrive when adults care about them as individuals and when they have a sense of belonging to a caring community.

-Each year, our team of more than 50 serves more nearly 30,000 students in New Braunfels, Comal, Schertz-Cibolo-Universal City and Marion Independent School Districts and we just added Seguin ISD and Luling ISD this year.
-The unique CIS model places site coordinators in 33 schools within Comal, Guadalupe and Caldwell Counties to assess students’ needs and provide much needed resources.
+Each year, our team of more than 50 serves over 32,000 students in New Braunfels, Comal, Schertz-Cibolo-Universal City and Marion Independent School Districts, Seguin ISD and Luling ISD and we just added Nixon-Smiley ISD this year.
+The unique CIS model places site coordinators in 48 schools within Comal, Guadalupe, Gonzales, Wilson and Caldwell Counties to assess students’ needs and provide much needed resources.

 The main office is located in the historical Hinman House in downtown New Braunfels.